-A landlord is not obligated to inform tenants if the property is sold.
+A landlord does not have to inform tenants if the property is sold.

 There are two situations where a new owner can require tenants to move out: